reahl/reahl/reahl-doc/doc/howto/optimisticlocking.rst

    :pyobject: SimpleForm.__init__

 When a |Form| is submitted, the new user input is not immediately applied.
-First, the values of all of its |PrimitveInput|\s are computed as they would render at this point and compared with what they were when the |Form| was rendered initially.
+First, the values of all of its |PrimitiveInput|\s are computed as they would render at this point and compared with what they were when the |Form| was rendered initially.

 If any differences are detected here it means that someone must have changed relevant data in